 - Our society has the responsibility to formally educate all children.

-- Parental involvement in education is essential to student success.
+- Parental engagement in education is essential to student success.

 - Informed civic engagement makes schools better and helps children achieve at higher levels.